digideskio/support-tools/timeseries/quickstart.md

 * z to zoom in
 * Z to zoom out

+You can obtain detailed info, including specific values of raw metrics, at a seleted time.

+* ? to get detailed raw info at a selected time

 You can open new views, either in the current window or a new window.

 * o to open new view in current window